 Walking engages one's mind and body, and Japan is rich with ideal destinations for walking.
 On this tour, we'll traverse Japan's rural and urban past, present, and future on foot.
 Participants will be immersed in multiple and varied places and times and will experience memorable aspects of Japanese nature and culture first hand, gaining a deeper understanding of this Asian culture, and one's own.

-Our six night journey will begin in the traditional capital of Kyoto where we'll stroll garden and temple paths; continue via various transportation to an outdoor museum where remarkable architecture is preserved, to post towns along the historic Nakasendo where we'll walk in the footsteps of samurai and pilgrims; and end with several days in Tokyo, where we'll explore quaint corners of 17th century shopping neighborhoods and dive into compelling virtual versions of the future.
+Our six night journey will begin in the traditional capital of Kyoto where we'll stroll garden and temple paths; continue via various transportation to an outdoor museum where remarkable architecture is preserved, to post towns where we'll walk in the footsteps of samurai and pilgrims; and end with several days in Tokyo, where we'll explore quaint corners of 17th century shopping neighborhoods and dive into compelling virtual versions of the future.

 Autumn is a delightful time to visit Japan's countryside and the cities on foot.
 Participants will become acutely aware of various cultural contrasts and contradictions, and through discussion we'll explore how these are resolved.
 We will have culinary experiences both low and high, quirky and common, mundane and exquisite.